-You will be transferred from the ship to most landing sites by Zodiac landing crafts.
+You will be transferred from the ship on excursions by Zodiacs.
 These are large, stable vessels that are extremely safe and designed for expeditions.
 They are used for Zodiac cruises among icebergs and alongside wildlife such as whales.
 Most zodiacs carry between 10 and 15 people.
 Your ship will provide a briefing, including information on the best and safest way to board and exit a Zodiac and the difference between wet and dry landings.
 They will have specific rules and regulations but the following acts as a general guide.